14th February, 2022

 Taxi cover mainly protects you from damage and personal injury resulting from traffic accidents, theft, and fire.
 Basically, it’s designed to protect you and your car.
 And in the case of traffic accidents, it also provides coverage for your passengers.

-This ultimate go-to guide is packed full of information to get you up to speed on this tricky area.
+However, that leaves many other circumstances where you might not be covered in respect of legal claims.
+This ultimate guide is packed full of information to get you up to speed on this tricky area.
 We’ve got guidance on how to spot public liability risks and what public liability insurance could do for you, as well as tips on how to protect yourself against such claims.

-If you ask any taxi or PHV driver to list the most obvious risk they encounter while working, most will say road traffic accidents.
+If you ask any taxi or private hire driver to list the most obvious risk they encounter while working, most will say road traffic accidents.
 After all, you’re on the road every day of the week for countless numbers of hours, trying to get your passengers to their destinations as quickly and safely as possible while surrounded by unpredictable drivers.
 Accidents are bound to happen and are often seen as an occupational hazard.

 As an experienced driver, you’ll have an excellent awareness of the risks on the road.
 From speeding drivers and adverse weather conditions to potholes and wandering wildlife, you’re always on the lookout for hazards that could cause an accident.
 And many of these will typically be covered by your taxi insurance.